nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 ### Step 6:

-Now it's time to add the keyhole fasteners.
+Now it's time to add the keyhole fasteners to the back of the piece.
 I placed one near the top of the triangle and the second one directly under it on the base.

 ### Step 7: